Laxale/Freengy/README.md

 5. I do not use explicit dependency injection, though it may be considered not a good practice.
 But all resolved services and types are guaranteed to be pre-registered by their assemblies at startup.
 Yes, unit-testing may become some more implicit and cofusing - not injecting mocks directly, but registering them in service locator.

+6. Modules can register their settings model classes to a Settings module through ISettingsFacade.RegisterUnit()